 - The PRC 421 wells are immediately and permanently shut in.
-CSLC reservoir engineers are unable to pressure test the reservoir (a process that requires oil production). - The Vaqueros Formation repressurizes over time. - Repressurization causes oil to leak at the sites of historic wells abandoned under antiquated standards or from natural seeps.
+Commission reservoir engineers are unable to pressure test the reservoir (a process that requires oil production). - The Vaqueros Formation repressurizes over time. - Repressurization could cause oil to leak at the sites of historic wells abandoned under antiquated standards or from natural seeps.
 (See below for full discussion on reservoir repressurization.)